Icahn to Navistar: I make demands, not threats

-(Reuters) - Activist investor Carl Icahn blasted back at the board of Navistar International Corp (NAV.N) on Tuesday, demanding four seats on the embattled U.S. truck and engine maker’s board and criticizing the company’s description of his campaign as “threats.”
+Sept 11 (Reuters) - Activist investor Carl Icahn blasted back at the board of Navistar International Corp on Tuesday, demanding four seats on the embattled U.S. truck and engine maker’s board and criticizing the company’s description of his campaign as “threats.”

 “My comments are not threats, they are demands that I take very seriously in light of my substantial investment, and as should you, in light of your fiduciary obligations,” said Icahn, the company’s third-largest shareholder, with a 14.9 percent stake.